 Since 1998, the North Western Diocese (NWD) of the Evangelical Lutheran Church in Tanzania has been our companion.
 Our primary focus there is Christian education.
 We have supported a primary school, Iluhya Secondary School, Mwangaza Partnership for Education, and HUYAWA (an organization serving those with HIV-AIDS).

 Since 2007, we have been companions with the Evangelical Lutheran Church in Romania (ELCR).
 This is a church rich in culture and history, dating back to the time of Martin Luther.
 With 32,000 members, the church worships in Hungarian, German, Romanian, and Slovak languages.

 Nearly 1 billion people around the world live with chronic hunger and poverty.
 You are engaging in global mission every time you donate to a food pantry, volunteer at a soup kitchen, buy fair trade items, give to ELCA World Hunger, or advocate with our elected officials for policies that will benefit hungry people.

 Every 45 seconds a child dies from malaria.
 But malaria is preventable and treatable!
 A healthier future is possible — now is the time to act.
-In July 2012, two MNYS pastors and one churchwide staff member climbed Mount Kilimanjaro to conquer malaria.
-Click here to learn more, download the brochure here and give securely now.
+Find ways to learn more about Malaria and how you can get involved in supporting the ELCA Malaria Campaign.

 Recently named the "single greatest reversal in human development" in modern times, the HIV and AIDS crisis has already claimed more than 25 million lives.
 The ELCA is called to respond faithfully and effectively to this pandemic.